Birdwatching Thyolo Malawi: A Guide to Forests & Tea Estate Birds

 The remaining gazetted reserve is smaller than it once was, but the surviving forest holds the same species and a few more montane specialists at the top end.
 Access is via the estates that flank the mountain; a local guide or a connection through your accommodation is effectively mandatory.

-Tea estate edges and roads at dawn
+Tea country edges and roads at dawn

 Don't underestimate the estate roads themselves.
 The first hour of light brings mixed flocks moving along the forest edge — canary-flycatchers, white-eyes, sunbirds, and the occasional apalis party.
 The interface between tea and forest is where a surprising amount of activity concentrates.